After Election Day, Here's Where Things Stand

 Loading...

-Republicans have officially flipped 13 competitive seats, according to the Associate Press, and are leading in four others for a total of 17.

-Democrats have flipped six and are leading in four others for a total of 10.
+For control of the House, either party needs to reach 218 seats.
+Republicans need a net of 5 seats to take control.
+They are on track to do that, BUT likely only with a 1- to 7-seat majority at this point.
+We likely won't know the full margin though for days because there are still millions of ballots left to count in California.

-NOTE: Please keep in mind that these numbers are fluid ad will change as votes continue to roll in.
+NOTE: Please keep in mind that these numbers are fluid and will change as votes continue to roll in.
 See the latest results here.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.